nunombispo/DokkuAPI/README.md

 # Introduction
 This api allows access with a Dokku installation with an HTTP REST API.
-This enables more possibilities to remote management of a Dokku server and also for automate application deployment.
+This enables more possibilities to remote management of a Dokku server and also for automating application deployment.

 The goal is to provide a standard way of accessing Dokku installations with a remote API, something that Dokku is missing.